About Char Dham Yatra

 View All Tours

-We, at Chardham-Pilgrimage-Tour.com, offer the best deals on Char Dham Yatra and Uttarakhand Temple Tour packages.
-Book a customized package today and get the best of Chardham Yatra at best prices according to your requirements.
+We, at Chardham-Pilgrimage-Tour.com, offer the best deals on 4 Dham Yatra and Uttarakhand Temple Tour packages.
+Book a customized package today and get the best of 4dham Yatra at best prices according to your requirements.
 Get authentic information about the holy temples with our travel guide, where you can find information on how to best explore the place on your visit including its history, religious importance, best time to visit, closing and opening dates, as well as places that you can explore nearby.

 Best Time for Chardham Yatra

 The Chardham Yatra follows a pilgrimage visit to the four holy temples of the Yamunotri, Gangotri, Kedarnath, and Badrinath in the Garhwal Himalayan region.
-Located among the majestic Himalayas of Uttarakhand, the temples of the Chardham remain open between the months of April to early November.
+Located among the majestic Himalayas of Uttarakhand, the temples of the 4 dham remain open between the months of April to early November.
 Given their altitude and location, the temples witness a good amount of snowfall during the winters and are closed down for the season since it is extremely difficult to traverse the route during this time.
 It is therefore advisable to visit the temples and undertake the Yatra during the months of April, May, June, September, October, and November, as it is the most pleasant time of the year for a visit to the state.
 Uttarakhand experiences heavy rains and landslides during the months of July and August due to monsoons and hence it is recommended to avoid traveling to the state during this time.

 image